Artificial Intelligence Closes In On the Work of Junior Lawyers

 File clerks still exist?
 Sort of, someone has to unjam the scanner.

+Have you ever tried to unjam a high-end multifunction printer?
+At one job I was at, the print tech was home sick.
+It took four techs to figure out how to unjam a printer, as the user manual was missing from the back of the printer and the diagrams on the inside panels made no sense whatsoever.
+It would have been easier to take the entire machine apart and put it back together.

-Market Oversaturation (Score:3)
+Market Oversaturation (Score:5, Interesting)

 Lawyers are the most overstaffed profession in existence - more lawyers go to do non-lawyer things than not after passing their Bar because there is such an over-saturation of lawyers.